Comparing Gooseneck and 5th Wheel Trailers

 Fifth-wheel hitches are noticeably heavier and bulkier than gooseneck hitches.
 Due to this, they occupy much more room in the truck bed.

-This won’t be an issue for you if you have a roomy enough truck and if you won’t be needing its bed storage area.
+This won’t be an issue for you if you have a roomy enough truck and if you won’t need its bed storage area.
 Otherwise, you will have to think about how to redistribute your cargo.
 Or, you may want to switch to a gooseneck hitch.

 More expensive

 Fifth-wheel hitches tend to be more expensive than gooseneck hitches.
-They go from several hundred dollars to $2000-3000, which is plenty of money for most of the people.
+They range from several hundred dollars to $2000-$3000, which is plenty of money for most people.

-The higher price is probably due to the more complex build of fifth-wheel hitches.
-That’s likely because they are more centered around a smooth and comfortable ride.
+The higher price is probably due to the more complex build of fifth-wheel hitches, which are centered on a smooth and comfortable ride.

 Gooseneck hitches